VirtoCommerce/vc-docs/platform/user-guide/docs/page-builder/installation.md

 ## Page Builder theme structure
 Page Builder reads meta-data from theme.
-Developers can extend or customize page builder behaviour by theme repository.
+Developers can extend or customize page builder behavior by theme repository.

 ```text
 ├── client-app                    // The main folder for the application.